appacademy/graduated-job_seeker-program/pairboarding-problems/w3d5-b.md

 * Please set a timer for 40 minutes for this problem.
 * If your interviewee comes up with a sub-optimal solution before 40 minutes, then push them to keep working towards the optimal solution until the 40 minutes is up.
 * Be sure to ask about time and space complexity.
-* Don't forget to score them as they go so that you can have specific and constructive feedback to provide during the debrief.
 * Bonus: If your interviewee reaches the optimal solution, thoroughly and clearly performs the time/space complexity analysis, and tests the solution before the 40 minutes, consider challenging your interviewee to solve the same problem **assuming that each node DOES NOT have a parent pointer.** In the bonus scenario, assume that the tree is being given as an input.

 ### Solution